williamchange/b3dsdf/README.md

 ## Geometry Nodes (Volume Cube)

-As of the [D15198](https://developer.blender.org/D15198) patch it is now possible to use the SDF nodes/operators from this pack via their Geometry Nodes equivalents in Blender 3.3 Alpha.
-(More details of the node in this [tweet](https://twitter.com/lateasusual_/status/1537792086719795201))
+As of the [D15198](https://developer.blender.org/D15198) patch it is now possible to use the SDF nodes/operators from this pack via their Geometry Nodes equivalents in Blender 3.3 or above (More details of the node in this [tweet](https://twitter.com/lateasusual_/status/1537792086719795201))

 Currently there's no plans to maintain another set of nodes/add-on but they can be converted for use from shader nodes using the add-on mentioned in this [twitter thread](https://twitter.com/cmzw_/status/1538146026296836096) by [Val Barashkov](https://twitter.com/ValeraBarashkov).